 After these steps are taken, the student may apply for travel support from the mathematics department directly.
 The standard award is $750 per student per year, and the support is provided in the form of reimbursement.

-- To apply, the student should submit by e-mail to the Graduate Program Assistant a description of the conference (including titles, dates, web URL's) and the intended use and total amount of funding requested.
+- To apply, the student should submit by e-mail to the Math Dept Staff a description of the conference (including titles, dates, web URL's) and the intended use and total amount of funding requested.
 The application should also specify other sources and amounts of funding that the student has applied for/secured.

 The student should submit the application(s) as early as possible to secure funding before booking travel, but certainly at least one month prior to the date of travel.
 The student will receive a written response within 10 days.

 After the travel is complete, the student should create an expense report and submit original receipts to the department office.
-The student also should submit by e-mail to the Graduate Program Assistant a summary paragraph describing how the completed travel benefits the student's educational and/or professional development.
+The student also should submit by e-mail to the Math Dept Staff a summary paragraph describing how the completed travel benefits the student's educational and/or professional development.

 Once the summary paragraph has been received and approved, funds will be released for reimbursement.